Miter Saws: Ratings of Sources

 Andy Beasley subjects eight 12-inch compound miter saws, including single- and dual-bevel models from Bosch, DeWalt, Hitachi, Makita, and Ridgid, to eight hours of hands-on testing.
 He provides a detailed chart comparing the saws' cutting capacity, controls, fences, and scales and names his top picks for specific uses.
 Though this is an older review, four of the eight saws it covers are still available.

-In his latest review, Berendsohn evaluates four cordless miter saws, evaluating power, smoothness, battery life, features, and cost.
+In this review, Berendsohn evaluates four cordless miter saws, evaluating power, smoothness, battery life, features, and cost.
 He rates each model on a five-star scale and outlines its strongest and weakest points.
 However, he doesn't go into detail about how he tested the saws.
 One of the four saws is now discontinued.

-There are more than 100 compound miter saws for sale on Amazon.com, but only about two dozen models receive a significant amount of owner feedback.
-Models from Hitachi, DeWalt, and Makita all receive ratings of 4.5 stars or better from at least 100 users.
+There are more than 150 compound miter saws for sale on Amazon.com, but only a few dozen models receive a significant amount of owner feedback.
+Models from Hitachi, DeWalt, and Bosch all receive ratings of 4.5 stars or better from at least 150 users.
 Individual reviews vary in quality from detailed and knowledgeable to brief and trivial.

-Of the 30-plus compound miter saws at Lowes.com, only about a dozen receive 25 or more comments from owners.
-Among these, Hitachi models receive the highest ratings, with 5-star overall scores and more than 200 reviews each.
-Models from Bosch and DeWalt also earn high scores, but with significantly fewer reviews.
+Of the 30-plus compound miter saws at Lowes.com, fewer than a dozen receive 25 or more comments from owners.
+Among these, two Hitachi models receive the highest ratings, with 5-star overall scores and more than 200 reviews each.
+Models from Kobalt and DeWalt also earn high scores from 100 owners or more.
 Some saws include ratings that originated at the manufacturer's web site.

-Although there are more than 150 compound miter saws for sale at Sears.com, only about 20 have received user feedback, and only a handful have a significant number of reviews -- primarily Craftsman models The Sears site highlights the most helpful positive and negative reviews and also says what percentage of reviewers would recommend each saw.
+Although there are more than 150 compound miter saws for sale at Sears.com, only about 20 have received user feedback, and only a handful have a significant number of reviews -- primarily Craftsman and Hitachi models.
+The Sears site highlights the most helpful positive and negative reviews and also says what percentage of reviewers would recommend each saw.

 HomeDepot.com carries a mix of consumer and contractor-grade compound miter saws.
-We found about half a dozen models with ratings of 4.5 stars or better from at least 50 owners, including saws from DeWalt, Bosch, and Milwaukee.
+We found a handful of models with ratings of 4.5 stars or better from at least 100 owners, including saws from DeWalt, Bosch, and Milwaukee.
 Reviews are generally brief, and some of them include a list summarizing pros and cons.
 As with Lowes.com, review totals sometimes include those originally posted at the manufacturer's site.